H-7349

 Plain Language

-All records maintained by a licensed professional and all communications between the professional and a therapy-seeking individual must be kept confidential.
-Disclosure is permitted only under the existing exceptions in R.I.
-Gen. Laws § 40.1-5-26 (governing confidentiality of behavioral healthcare records).
-This extends existing confidentiality protections to the AI-assisted therapy context, ensuring that data generated through AI use in therapy sessions receives the same confidentiality treatment as traditional therapy records.
+All records maintained by a licensed professional and all communications between a therapy-seeking individual and a licensed professional must be kept confidential.
+Disclosure is permitted only under the exceptions in existing R.I.
+Gen. Laws § 40.1-5-26.
+This applies to any records associated with AI use in the therapeutic context, reinforcing that AI-processed data (e.g., transcriptions, notes) carries the same confidentiality protections as traditional therapy records.
+Violations are subject to existing penalties under § 5-37.3-9.

 Statutory Text